• Skip to primary navigation

 Instructions

-• Place 2 chicken breasts on a cutting board.
+• Place 2 boneless, skinless chicken breasts on a cutting board.
 Cut them in half, width-wise so that you have four thin chicken cutlets.

 • Place a piece of plastic wrap over all of the chicken pieces on the cutting board.
 Use a meat mallet to pound the chicken until they are about ¼ – ½” thick.

 • Remove the plastic wrap.
-Then sprinkle both sides of the chicken with salt and freshly-cracked black pepper.
+Then sprinkle both sides of the chicken with kosher salt and freshly ground black pepper.

-• Get out 3 separate shallow bowls (I sometimes use cake pans or pie tins) and pour 1 cup flour in one, the 2 beaten eggs in another, and 2 cups panko breadcrumbs in the final pan.
+• Get out 3 separate shallow bowls (I sometimes use cake pans or pie tins) and pour 1 cup all-purpose flour in one, 2 eggs in another, and 2 cups panko breadcrumbs in the final pan.

 • Pick up one of the chicken pieces and first dip it in the all purpose flour, making sure it is evenly coated on both sides.